Trump’s doctor leans on health privacy law to duck questions

 That said, a president, like any other individual, has the right to control personal medical information, said Iliana Peters, who also served as a career lawyer overseeing HIPAA enforcement at the Department of Health and Human Services.

-“As the person who is the subject of the records, (Trump) owns the right to privacy over his medical record and he gets to decide how that information is shared certainly with the public, and certainly wit the media,” said Peters.
+“As the person who is the subject of the records, (Trump) owns the right to privacy over his medical record and he gets to decide how that information is shared certainly with the public, and certainly with the media,” said Peters.
 “That is the case with any one of us as a patient.”

 Peters said “there may be multiple things going on here in that certain disclosures have been authorized and others haven’t.”